noma4i/Redmine-Related-Buster/README.md

 ## Redmine Related Buster

-Redmine plugin to show related issues with their children if state of parent is not same as on related.
+Redmine plugin to show related issues with their children if state of parent is not same as on related with ability to mass assign parent state to all children.
+This is very helpful when you need to set same state for many related issues.

 ### Quick Start
 - Clone/download plugin under "plugins/redmine_related_buster"